MicrosoftDocs/Viva/Viva/insights/get-insights-support.md

 ## Get your questions answered

-We have a few FAQ articles that might answer your questions about Viva Insights:
+If you have questions about Viva Insights, we have a few FAQ articles that might answer them:

 * [Personal insights FAQs](./personal/overview/mya-faq.md)
 * [Teams app FAQs](./personal/teams/faq.md)